citerus/github-deployer/README.md

 ## Configuration

-A configuration properties file must be passed to the app on startup as the first program argument.
+A configuration properties file (yaml, json and xml formats also supported) must be passed to the app on startup as the first program argument.
 An example file can be found below:

 ```properties